 The site would be transferred from current public recreational use to private agriculture use, fenced from the public.

-The funding used to purchase the property was provided by the California Wildlife, Coastal, and Park Land Conservation Act of 1988, which limits use of the property to “open-space, natural, and recreational uses” – excluding allowance for private agricultural endeavors such as the Homeless Garden Project
+The funding used to purchase the property was provided by the California Wildlife, Coastal, and Park Land Conservation Act of 1988, allowed State Parks disseminate funding to the City of Santa Cruz with its application.
+The City’s application asked the state to purchase 614 acres which “consists of six open grass areas” and 60% forest, and including a sycamore riparian forest.
+This application does not include provision for developing the property into private agricultural endeavors such as the Homeless Garden Project:

 We have been provided no evidence that the Homeless Garden Project has to move anywhere, any time soon.
 We have also seen no evidence that they need more space to serve more homeless people.